kLjubomir/RemoteJobFinder/specifications.md

 ## Filtering behaviour:
 - [ ] As a remote job seeker, I want to have a filtering tool so that I can filter out "on-site" adverts from my remote job search
 - [ ] As a remote job seeker, I want to have a filtering tool so that I can filter out non-English ads on LinkedIn
-- [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads that only include a keyword
+- [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads, viewing only those that include a keyword
-- [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads that exclude a keyword
+- [ ] As a remote job seeker, I want to have a filtering tool so that I can filter ads, viewing only those that exclude a keyword
 - [ ] As a remote job seeker, I want to have a file generated for ads that have a salary range included
 - [ ] As a remote job seeker, I want to have a file generated for ads that don't include a salary range